-Over frequency governor response is required from all variable energy generators, just like it is from conventional fuel source generators.
+However, consistent with MORC, the anticipated operation of VERs, and the increase in their percentage of the overall generation portfolio, the ISO will require over frequency response all variable energy generators.
 Variable generation resources must have an over frequency control system that continuously monitors the frequency of the transmission system and automatically reduces the real power output of the generator in the event of over frequency.
 An intentional dead band of up to 0.036 Hz can be designed for the over frequency control system.
 The ISO believes that if variable energy generators provide over frequency response, then the risk of their receiving a disconnect order from the ISO in over frequency situations would be reduced.
-The over frequency response design requirements area droop setting of 5%, which means that a generator will change its output 100% for a 5% change in system frequency.
+The over frequency response design requires a droop setting of 5%, which means that a generator will change its output 100% for a 5% change in system frequency.

+3.4.4 Exemptions and transition period

+As stated above, the ISO does not intend to activate the generation management capabilities until after the conclusion of subsequent stakeholder initiatives to review and potentially revise market rules and operational protocols designed to increase VER participation in ISO markets increase and to generally improve the efficacy of the ancillary services market to manage VER variability and uncertainty.
+These initiatives are scheduled to commence in Q2 or Q3 of 2010.
+If it is assumed that the capabilities should be available coincident with the implementation of the previously-described initiatives, the ISO recommends establishing a compliance date of January 1, 2012 or the VERs commercial online date, whichever is later, for the generation management requirements.
+However, VERs with a signed LGIA, LGIA filed with the Commission in unexecuted form, or tendered for negotiation prior to the date this policy is approved by the ISO Board of Governors will be exempt from the requirements, but may voluntarily elect to install such capability based on the subsequently developed market rules and operational protocols.

+The exemption and transition recommendations rest on the understanding that such capability is currently available from multiple OEMs for both wind and solar photovoltaic technologies.
+Given the commercial availability, coupled with the ISO’s understanding that equipment procurement generally succeeds LGIA execution, the ISO believes the scope of exemptions will not impact development timing.
+However, to the extent a non-exempt facility can demonstrate a binding commitment to purchase non-compliant equipment as of the exemption cut-off date, the ISO will consider the specific capability of the resource’s equipment to develop requirements for the individual project that are consistent that capability.
+Such projects will be subject to submission of a non-conforming LGIA.
+As noted, the ISO anticipates that the universe of potential projects in this category will be small to non-existent based on the sequencing of development events and the relatively short lead time for delivery of control equipment.

 3.5 Interconnection Application Data Recommendation

-The ISO recommends Interconnection Customers to provide the ISO with WECC approved standard study models (standard models) for their projects, rather than user-defined models, to the extent standard models are available.
+The ISO recommends Interconnection Customers provide the ISO with WECC approved standard study models (standard models) for their projects, rather than user-defined models, to the extent standard models are available.
 If standard models for certain generator technologies are not yet available, then the Interconnection Customers can supply user-written or equivalent models.
 However, once standard models become available, the Interconnection Customers should begin providing standard models.
 This not only helps in expediting the study process but ensures better consistency and higher confidence in accuracy of study results.

 3.6 PSS Requirement